-The criteria below is intended for the evaluation of genetic testing that has not been more specifically addressed by criteria in another policy or another section of this policy.
-State-level regulations may also necessitate review of National Guidelines, National or Local Coverage Determinations and/or FDA approvals.
+The criteria below is intended for the evaluation of genetic testing that has not been more specifically addressed by criteria in another policy.

 - I. Genetic testing for a genetic condition via single-gene or multigene panel analysis may be considered medically necessary when: - A. The member/enrollee displays clinical features of the suspected genetic condition, AND - B. The diagnosis remains uncertain after appropriate clinical evaluation and other standard laboratory tests/imaging/etc. have been performed, AND - C. The test has clinical validity, as demonstrated by accurately determining diagnostic, prognostic or clinical information for a disease, AND - D. The test has clinical utility, as demonstrated by at least one of the following: - 1.
 The test will determine if a particular therapeutic intervention is effective (or ineffective) in the member/enrollee, or if a particular intervention may be harmful, OR - 2.
-The test will directly impact the member/enrollee's clinical management, OR - 3.
-The test will determine prognosis, OR - 4.
-The test will provide or refine estimates of the natural history, recurrence risk, or the predicted course of the genetic condition, AND - E. There is no known pathogenic or likely pathogenic familial variant for the genetic condition for which targeted variant analysis would be more appropriate, AND - F. Non-genetic causes for the member/enrollee's clinical features have been ruled out (e.g., pathogens, drug toxicity, environmental factors, etc.), AND - G. An association with the gene or multigene panel and disease has been established. - II.
-Genetic testing via single-gene or multigene panel analysis is considered investigational for all other indications.
+The test will directly impact the clinical management, OR - 3.
+The test will determine prognosis, OR

+- 4. The test will provide or refine estimates of the natural history, recurrence risk, or the predicted course of the genetic condition, AND - E. There is no known pathogenic or likely pathogenic familial variant for the genetic condition for which targeted variant analysis would be more appropriate, AND - F. Non-genetic causes for the member/enrollee's clinical features have been ruled out (e.g., pathogens, drug toxicity, environmental factors, etc.), AND - G. An association with the gene or multigene panel and disease has been established - II.
+Genetic testing in an individual under the age of 18 for an adult-onset condition is considered not medically necessary. - III.
+Genetic testing via single-gene or multigene panel analysis is considered investigational or not medically necessary when the above criteria are not met.